ovelartelius/episerver-env-sync/README.md

 Tells the synchronizer that you want to run it as an InitializationModule.

 ### runInitializationModuleEveryStartup
 Tells the synchronizer that you will run synchronization with InitializationModule every time the application is starting up.
-If this is set to `false`, that is deafult if this attribute is not set.
+If this is set to `false`, that is default if this attribute is not set.
 It will check for a flag that tells the synchronizer if it has already synchronized the current environment or not.
 So it will only run if the flag specifies a value of a environment that is not equal to the current environment.
 This logic will only be used for the InitializationModule logic.
 The schedule job will always synchronize.
 This function is implemented for these projects that don´t want the payload of synchronization every time the application starts up.

 ### sitedefinition